sergisl/ringdown-calculations/README.md

 # ringdown-calculations
 ![ringcalcs-logo](https://github.com/sergisl/ringdown-calculations/blob/main/ringdcalcs-logo.png)

-A collection of notebooks for black hole perturbation theory calculations in GR and modified gravity.
+This repository contains a collection of notebooks for black hole perturbation theory calculations in scalar-tensor theories of gravity.
+These notebooks are adaptable to the study of different back hole spacetimes in different theories.

-- [Schwarzschild-GR](https://github.com/sergisl/ringdown-calculations/blob/main/Schwarzschild-GR.nb): derivation of Regge-Wheeler and Zerilli equations for a Schwarzschild black hole in GR by applying the perturbations at the level of the action.

-- [Schwarzschild-Horndeski](https://github.com/sergisl/ringdown-calculations/blob/main/Schwarzschild-Horndeski.nb): derivation of 3 master equations (gravitational odd, gravitational even, scalar even) for a Schwarzschild black hole in Horndeski gravity.
+- [Basic-examples](https://github.com/sergisl/ringdown-calculations/tree/main/Basic-examples): In this folder you can find two basic examples for the application of black hole perturbation theory in GR and Horndeski gravity.

 - [Testing-speed-gravity](https://github.com/sergisl/ringdown-calculations/blob/main/Testing-speed-gravity.nb): companion notebook to the paper [[2301.10272]](https://arxiv.org/abs/2301.10272), where we investigate how the speed of gravitational waves can be tested with ringdown observations.
 We focus on odd parity quasinormal modes of hairy black holes in Horndeski theories.